University of Sheffield: Other sites

 Further west lies Weston Park, the Weston Park Museum, the Harold Cantor Gallery, university's sports facilities Goodwin Sports Centre in the Crookesmoor area, and the Faculty of Medicine, Dentistry and Health around the Royal Hallamshire Hospital (although these subjects are taught in the city's extensive teaching hospitals under the Sheffield Teaching Hospitals NHS Foundation Trust, and throughout South Yorkshire and North East Lincolnshire).
-It is in this area that the new £12 million Sheffield Institute for Translational Neuroscience (SITraN), opened by Her Majesty Queen Elizabeth II in November 2010, is located.
+It is in this area that the new £12 million Sheffield Institute for Translational Neuroscience (SITraN), opened by Queen Elizabeth II in November 2010, is located.
 There is a cluster of buildings located to the north of Broad Lane, opposite St George's campus, collectively called the north campus.
 Kroto Research Institute, Kroto Innovation Centre, Nanoscience and Technology Building, Graduate Research Centre, George Porter Building and the International College are based on this campus area.
 To the south of the city on Warminster Road are where the sports pitches at Norton Sports Park located.
 The university also operates Advanced Manufacturing Research Centres (AMRCs) on the border of Sheffield, in Rotherham and Lancashire.
 The Conference Centre and Teaching Hall at Philadelphia Campus of St. Thomas' Church are used as exam venues by the university.

 Former locations

 The old Firth College building was built in 1879 at the corner of Leopold Street and West Street.
 It was designed by Thomas James Flockton and Edward Robert Robson with the front facing West Street.
 Firth College moved out of the building following the establishment of the university.
 The building later housed the Sheffield Central Technical School and is currently home to Education Committee offices of Sheffield City Council.
 Situated on 7 Leopold Street opposite Firth College, the old Medical School building was designed by John Dodsley Webster and completed in 1888.
 The school moved to Firth Court in 1905 and the building is now used as offices.

 The Manvers campus, at Wath-on-Dearne between Rotherham and Barnsley, was where the majority of nursing was taught.
 A three-storey building, Humphry Davy House (named after chemist Humphry Davy), was built in 1998 on Golden Smithies Lane opposite to Dearne Valley College.
 The building was home to the School of Nursing and Midwifery, which was established in 1995 after the merger of the university with Sheffield and North Trent College of Nursing and Midwifery.
 In 2004, the university disagreed with the South Yorkshire Strategic Health Authority's decision to take away part of its nursing and midwifery training contract, and declined the offer due to financial and operational constraints.
 The last intake of midwifery studies students was in July 2006, and the campus was closed one year later.
 The building was sold in 2018 and to be converted for residential lettings.

+From 2022 to 2023, students protested against the university working with and accepting payment for various activities from companies including Rolls Royce, BAE Systems, and Boeing who are involved in the arms manufacturing industry.